-- 1. Touch the $\bigcirc$ touch button. - The time-setting options are shown on the display.
-2. Use the $\sim$ or $\sim$ button to navigate through the - Use the ~ of ~ buildn to havigate through the lines.
-If a second se - If necessary, change the setting using the ⟨ or ⟩ button.
+1. Touch the 🕒 touch button.

+The time-setting options are shown on the display.

+- Use the ∽ or ∽ button to navigate through the lines. - If necessary, change the setting using the ( or ) button.
 Set "00:00" to delete a time function.
 The setting is applied automatically.